 Why this scenario matters

-The interesting part of this scenario is not the $2,500 starting balance.
-It is the 40-year compounding window.
+The interesting part of this scenario is the 40-year compounding window.
 A young investor can contribute less than the maximum and still see a large projection because each early contribution has decades to work.

 Key assumptions